-The College may, at its discretion, approve selected student entrepreneurial activities to function on campus.
-These student-run businesses involve the sale of a product or service solely for students at Middlebury College.
+Middlebury may, at its discretion, approve selected student entrepreneurial activities to function on campus.
+These student-run businesses involve the sale of a product or service solely for students at Middlebury.

-Any Middlebury College student desiring to conduct a student business on the Middlebury campus must first register and obtain approval from the Office of Business Services.
+Any Middlebury student desiring to conduct a student business on the Middlebury campus must first register and obtain approval from the Business Services Office.
 The approval process may be commenced by completing the "Student Vendor Authorization & Contract" form and submitting it to the director of Business Services.
 Student business applicants should be prepared to provide additional information about their business operation and plan and, if necessary, to meet with Business Services personnel before receiving approval to commence operations.

 This policy applies not only to business activities designed and originated by Middlebury College students but also to businesses operated by off-campus entities which recruit Middlebury students to carry on business activity on their behalf on the Middlebury campus.
 Such "franchise" operations must comply with the parameters and process of the "Student Vendor Authorization & Contract" or will otherwise be deemed to be in violation of this policy.

 Failure to obtain approval before conducting a student business on campus or acting as a franchise agent may result in disciplinary action.

 Middlebury is not responsible in any part for the functions, sales, taxes, or operations of student businesses.

 - Permission for Student Vendors will be granted only to current students.
 Permission is granted through the Business Services Office.

 - Student Vendors must negotiate a contract with Middlebury that describes the services that will be provided, the points of impact that may require Middlebury staff assistance, and a confirmation that all appropriate insurance, tax, licensing, and compensation provisions have been established.